 One wonders what Coleen Ritzer would have thought about that.
 In October of 2013, 24 year-old high school math teacher Ritzer was attacked by a 15-year-old student that followed her into a women’s bathroom after school, beat her and slashed her throat.
 She was raped and her body abandoned near the school.
-Her school, like most, prohibited arming teachers.
+Her school, like most, prohibited armed teachers.

 The point of carrying a concealed weapon is not that we know, or can guess with any degree of accuracy, when a deadly attack might occur, what type of person might commit it and what might motivate them.
 We carry because we have no idea when or where we might be attacked, when or where our lives might hang in the balance.

 A related misconception is children are harmless.
-While it would certainly be far more difficult to justify shooting a 6 year-old than a 15 year-old, if that 6 year-old had a gun and appeared able to point it and pull the trigger, they are no less a threat than the 15 year-old.
+While it would certainly be far more difficult to justify shooting a 6 year-old than a 15 year-old, if that 6 year-old had a gun and appeared able to point it and pull the trigger, they are no less a deadly threat than the 15 year-old.
 Kids can and do seriously injure, even kill others, including teachers, as I noted in: The Ferguson Effect: They’re Just Harmless Widdle Kiddies.

 Obviously, no rational teacher would want to harm a student in their care, but sometimes, thankfully rarely, it is necessary.
-Not long ago I had to stop and restrain a student that was ruthlessly beating a fellow teacher.
-While I would have been justified in causing him some degree of injury, I was able to do it without hurting him, but most people don’t have those skills, or the experience necessary to use them.
+Not long ago I had to restrain a student that was ruthlessly beating a fellow teacher.
+While I would have been justified in causing him some degree of injury, I was able to do it without hurting him, but most people don’t have those skills, or the will and experience necessary to use them.

 As I’ve previously noted, teachers carrying concealed handguns are not police officers.
 They are no different than any citizen carrying concealed.
 They are not in any way obligated to engage in law enforcement activities, and obviously, should not.
 Unless and until a deadly force situation occurs, no one need ever know they are carrying a handgun.
 For most teachers, this means no one will ever know.